The Science Behind Sleep Apnea Mouth Guards

 Clinical Evidence Supporting the Efficacy of MADs

 Numerous clinical studies have demonstrated the efficacy of mandibular advancement devices (MADs) in treating obstructive sleep apnea (OSA).
-These studies show that MADs can significantly reduce the frequency of apneas and hypopneas, leading to improved sleep quality and daytime functioning.
+These studies show that MADs can significantly reduce the frequency of apneas and hypopneas, improving sleep quality and daytime functioning.

-Moreover, many patients report a reduction in snoring, which can also improve the sleep quality of their partners.
-It's important to note that the effectiveness of MADs can vary depending on the severity of OSA and the individual's anatomy.
+Moreover, many patients report reduced snoring, which can also improve their partners' sleep quality.
+However, the effectiveness of MADs can vary depending on the severity of OSA and the individual's anatomy.

-Despite these variations, the consensus in the medical community is that MADs are a viable alternative to CPAP machines for many patients.
+Despite these variations, the medical community consensus is that MADs are a viable alternative to CPAP machines for many patients.

 Cost, Accessibility, and Insurance Considerations